 No matter what kind of group coaching model you choose, be sure to set your group program up for success with a solid group coaching contract.

-Check out our ready-to-use, lawyer-approved, plug-and-play legal contract templates!
-So you can upgrade your client contract while staying Protected & Profitable™✨
+Planning to launch a group coaching program?
+Check out our ready-to-use, lawyer-approved, plug-and-play legal contract templates, so you can upgrade your client contract while staying Protected & Profitable™✨

 *The information presented in this blog post is for educational & informational purposes only.
 This should not be a substitute for customized legal advice from a licensed professional in a private setting.
 If you need legal advice, please consult with an attorney.
 This is not a law firm.